 Mr. Chen has litigated cases in district courts across the country as well as the International Trade Commission.
 He has argued several Markman and summary judgment hearings.
 In addition, he has argued and served as the principal attorney on an appeal before the Federal Circuit.
 Mr. Chen joined AZA from Vinson & Elkins.

-He was named on the 2018 Texas Rising Stars list for his excellence in intellectual property litigation.
+He was named on the 2018 and 2019 Texas Rising Stars lists for his excellence in intellectual property litigation.
 Rising Stars, which is compiled by Thomson Reuters’ Texas Super Lawyers, honors leading attorneys age 40 and younger and those who have been in practice no more than 10 years.

 A graduate of University of Pennsylvania Law School, Mr. Chen also has a certificate in business and public policy from the Wharton School.
 He graduated cum laude from Rice University, where he studied electrical and computer engineering.
 Before attending law school, he was a research assistant at the Rice University Center for Multimedia Communication where he designed and implemented a spectrum analyzer and memory board for the Wireless Open-Access Research Platform (WARP).